Beating the Blasted February Blues

 "For speckles and rainbows, on the other hand, I use a 1/8-ounce jig and small minnow or plastic combination.
 I’ve caught trout on a 1/16-ounce Northland Tackle Hexifly tipped with a 1-inch mini smelt when they weren't committing to larger presentations.

 "The bottom line is that I let the mood of the fish dictate what I ultimately present to them.
-I have multiple rods rigged with a variety of baits, and I let them tell me what they want when I see on the Vexilar."
+I have multiple rods rigged with a variety of baits, and I let them tell me what they want when I see them on the Vexilar."

 Good friend, Pete Garnier, on the other hand, is the best—I mean absolute best—winter panfish angler I have ever met.
 He has been whacking giant crappies of late, icing scores of slab-sided beauties in the 15-, 16- and near 17-inch trophy length.
 Pete takes a slightly different view on the cause of the mid-doldrums.